-The GASB supports the IASBs efforts to limit subjective scope of discretion by referring to the most advantageous market.
-However, we doubt that the most advantageous market concept as proposed in the ED is well elaborated yet, since we have concerns regarding the practicability as well as we see conceptual issues.
+The GASB strongly supports such efforts to limit subjective scope of discretion.
+However, we doubt that the most advantageous market concept as proposed in the ED will bring decision useful information if the range of the markets to be considered is not limited to those markets in which the entity usually (or with the highest probability) acts as a seller.